MATHEMATICS

 Year 7

-Our Year 7 curriculum is structured in order to provide a solid foundation for future study, to bridge gaps in understanding (given the range of primary schools our pupils are drawn from) and builds confidence incrementally.
+Our Year 7 curriculum is structured to provide a solid foundation for future study, to bridge gaps in understanding (given the range of primary schools our pupils are drawn from) and builds confidence incrementally.
 Consequently, it has an explicit focus on algebra and its application.
 We also value the correct presentation of mathematical solutions.
 Through Year 7, we aim to develop pupils’ understanding in the different aspects of mathematics, namely algebra; number; shape and space.

 Year 8

 We aim to build upon Year 7 work and foster the ability of each pupil to work both individually and collectively.
-Topics studied include: advanced number skills, working with powers, shapes and solids, angles, constructions and application of graphs.
+Topics studied include advanced number skills, working with powers, shapes and solids, angles, constructions and application of graphs.

-Students will have a focus on topics within the areas of “Algebra”, “Probability” and “Ratio and Proportion”, including: simplifying algebraic expressions, substitution into formulae, solving and forming linear equations, rearranging formulae, graphs, finding probabilities, solving ratio and proportion problems.
+Students will have a focus on topics within the areas of “Algebra”, “Probability” and “Ratio and Proportion”, including simplifying algebraic expressions, substitution into formulae, solving and forming linear equations, rearranging formulae, graphs, finding probabilities, solving ratio and proportion problems.

 Year 9